The N-5 Scaling Law: Topological Dimensionality Reduction in the Optimal Design of Fully-actuated Multirotors: Geometric Characterization of the Actuation Manifold

 where $m$ and $\bm{J} \in \mathbb{R}^{3\times3}$ are the mass and inertia tensor, respectively; $\mathbf{p}_{B}$ and $\bm{\omega}_B$ denote the inertial position and body angular velocity.
 The term $\bm{w}_{ext}$ encompasses external disturbances and interaction wrenches.

 The control input to the system is the vector of signed thrusts $\bm{u} = [u_1, \dots, u_N]^\top \in \mathbb{R}^N$, where the thrust is proportional to the square of the rotor speed ($u_i \propto \omega_{i} |\omega_{i}|$).
-We assume the use of bidirectional Electronic Speed Controllers (ESCs)\footnote{Such hardware is now an industry standard, utilizing protocols like Bidirectional DShot, see~\cite{DShotStandard}, and mature firmware ecosystems such as BLHeli\_32, see~\cite{BLHeli32}, Bluejay, or AM32, which enable real-time RPM telemetry.}, allowing $u_i$ to take both positive and negative values.
+For the development of this work we assume the use of bidirectional Electronic Speed Controllers (ESCs)\footnote{Such hardware is now an industry standard, utilizing protocols like Bidirectional DShot, see~\cite{DShotStandard}, and mature firmware ecosystems such as BLHeli\_32, see~\cite{BLHeli32}, Bluejay, or AM32, which enable real-time RPM telemetry.}, allowing $u_i$ to take both positive and negative values.
+However, we prove in Sec.~\ref{sec:unidirectional_extension} that all the results and findings of this work are applicable to the case of standard unidirectional propellers too.
 The mapping from these inputs to the body wrench is linear:

 where $\bm{A} \in \mathbb{R}^{6\times N}$ is the \emph{Grasp Matrix} (or Allocation Matrix).

 While control literature typically assumes $\bm{A}$ is given, in this work, $\bm{A}$ is the primary variable of interest.
 Specifically, we investigate the geometric structure of $\bm{A}$ when the \emph{rotor positions} are fixed parameters of the chassis, and the \emph{rotor directions} are the free design variables.